 As the name suggests, the instrument is a combination of a bowed instrument resembling a cello and a didgeridoo.
 You can hear it being played below.

-Ardjomandi came up with the idea while studying industrial design in his masters degree in Teheran.
+Ardjomandi came up with the idea while studying industrial design in his master degree in Teheran.
 In his thesis project, he designed an electric chordophone Faghan, which he later used in the creation of the Celloridoo.
-“I am a Didgeridoo and a guitar performer and this was the starting point of my interest for studying industrial design with a master degree,” Ardjomandi said.
+“I am a Didgeridoo and a guitar performer and this was the starting point of my interest in studying industrial design with a master degree,” Ardjomandi said.